MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 ### The differential gear frame
   With a new differential we also required a new frame for said differential.
 The frame is what holds differential in the air so that it doesn't touch anything, and **has embedded bearings to reduce the friction** between the frame and the axles.
-We used bearing last year as well but this year we made a few improvements in that area.
+We used bearings last year as well but this year we made a few improvements in that area.

   >- **Made the slots larger that can accompany larger bearings that provide more support and enables the usage of fitting rings on the axles.**
   >- **Split the model into two and added walls for the slots to make the bearings and the fitting rings unable to move.**